Turn up the volume. Have some fun.

 - Pick pumpkins; then sample farm-fresh apple butter and fried biscuits at Joe Huber’s Family Farm and Restaurant.

-- Shop downtown New Albany’s unique retailers like Regalo, Mariposa Consignments, and Copper Moon Gallery shops.
+- Shop downtown New Albany’s unique retailers like Regalo and Mariposa Consignments.

 - Sample cinnamon and chocolate candies after a candy-making demonstration at Schimpff’s Confectionery and Candy Museum.